Sec 1045: Small Business Stock Rollover of Gain

 Section 1045 exchange, as originally enacted, may not have granted qsbs rollover benefits to individuals who purchased, held and sold qualified small business stock indirectly, through a partnership such as a venture capital fund.
 This would have excluded limited partners and general partners in venture capital partnerships.
 The 98 Tax Act amended Section 1045 to specify that individuals who invest in small business stock through partnerships, limited liability companies, S corporations, regulated investment companies and certain types of trusts are entitled to the same rollover benefits as individuals who invest in stock directly.
 This means that the benefit of a taxfree rollover with respect to the sale of qualified small business stock by a partnership will flow through to a partner who is not a corporation if the partner held the partnership interest at all times that the partnership held the small business stock.

-This revision in Section 1045 in July, 1998 replaced the word ‘individual’ with ‘taxpayers other than corporations’.
-There was strong concern that the amended Section might benefit everyone but the general partner…. the venture capitalist.
+This revision in Section 1045 in July 1998 replaced the word ‘individual’ with ‘taxpayers other than corporations’.
+There was a strong concern that the amended Section might benefit everyone but the general partner…. the venture capitalist.

 When the partnership reinvests insufficiently or declines to make a Section 1045 election, Revenue Procedure 98-48 allows the individual partner to make the election for his share of any gain that the partnership itself does not defer.